Bridge Project

 Step 2: Emotion classification

-The emotion classification consists of two steps: feature extraction and emotion classification using hybrid kernel SVM and thresholding fusion.
+The emotion classification consists of two steps: feature extraction and emotion classification using OAA SVM with thresholding fusion.
 As shown in Figure 5, the GUI plots selected speech features for each 60-ms long frame of the speech utterance, including pitch, energy, and the frequency of the first four formants.

-By hitting the Emotion Detection button, the proposed hybrid-kernel SVM and thresholding fusion processes are performed, to classify the speech sample to one of the six emotion categories: neutral, happiness, sadness, anger, disgust, and fear.
+By hitting the Emotion Detection button, the OAA SVM and thresholding fusion processes are performed, to classify the speech sample to one of the six emotion categories: neutral, happiness, sadness, anger, disgust, and fear.

 Step 3: Output emotion classification results